 High Value Coverage

 In an effort to protect your special or valuable belongings, Stevens Van Lines has developed specific procedures for preparing and shipping items of high value.
 Items of high value are those considered to have value exceeding $100 per pound.
-Some items typically considered to be of high value include furs, antiques, silverware, crystal, precious metals, art, oriental rugs, tapestries and some computer software.
+Some items typically considered to be of high value include furs, antiques, silverware, crystal, precious metals, art, oriental rugs, tapestries, collectibles, firearms, fine china and some computer software.

 It is mandatory for you to sign the High Value Inventory form even if no items of high value are declared.
 You will also be required to sign the High Value Declaration on the Bill of Lading contract.